 Things You’ll Need:

-1 Bag Of Marbles
+1 Bag Of Marbles (Purchase Here)

 Bowl Of Ice Water

-Jewelry Bell Caps (scroll picture bar below)
+Jewelry Bell Caps (Purchase Here)

-Jewelry Jump Rings
+Jewelry Jump Rings (Purchase Here)

-2 Pairs Of Needle Nose Pliers
+2 Pairs Of Needle Nose Pliers (Purchase Here)

 1.)
 When you purchase your marbles, purchase can any regular, one color, or cat eye marbles.
 If you use a two tone color marble the marbles will not get a crackling appearance, instead they will just crack in half.
-You may also use flat back marbles just use the glue on type bails.
+You may also use flat back marbles

 2.)
 In a medium size, metal bowl place 3 cups water and five ice cubes.
 For each batch of marbles that you fry be sure to replace the ice cubes.
-The marbles need to go from a fire, hot oven right into freezing, cold water in order to create the crackling affect.
+The marbles need to go from a fire, hot oven right into freezing, cold water in order to create the crackling effect.

 4.)
 Remove the marbles from the oven after 20 minutes.
 Pour them directly from the pie pan into the ice cold water.
 Let them cool for about a minute.
 When you remove the marbles from the water you may find some have broken, if they do just throw them out.
 It’s the marbles that are in intact but have a crackling effect inside and out that you are going to use for the next step.

+6.)
 Place the jump ring in your left hand pliers, holding the rings left side with the split side up.
 Take your pliers in your right hand and gently grasp the right hand side of the jump ring and push backwards to open it.